 The Public Works Department of the City of Moab is charged with health and safety of Moab's citizens as it applies to streets, sewers, and water.
 This department keeps a watchful eye on Moab and all its public facilities.

 Storm drainage, curbs, sidewalks, gutters, and care of municipally owned buildings falls under the purview of this vital department.
 Public Works also assists, when needed, the Parks, Recreation and Trails Department with the maintenance and care of the city's 35 acres of developed parks.

 New Permit Requirements

 The Public Works Department has started implementation of our new Encroachment / Excavation Permit (PDF).
 There is no cost at this time to acquire the permit, but the permit will be required any time there is work and or other operations within the city's rights of way, city property, and public utility easements.
 Please contact the Public Works Department for information and an application and see the City's Master Fee Schedule for costs.

 Water In Southeastern Utah

 The West Colorado River Basin, in which Moab is located, is experiencing drier than normal conditions.
 This means that water is an especially valuable resource right now.

-Although the City of Moab does not plan to implement any immediate water restrictions, such as what other communities have had to do, the city strongly implores city residents to take extra steps to use our precious water wisely.
+Although the City of Moab does not plan to implement any immediate water restrictions as other communities have had to do, the city strongly implores city residents to take extra steps to use our precious water wisely.
 Please monitor your water usage and follow these basic guidelines.
 Working together, we can keep our water flowing.

 Water Wise Tips